Actcheng/100-days-of-code/log.md

 ### Day 026: January 29, 2019

 **Today's Progress:** Finished Automated Data Pipelines, Day 1 on #Kaggle.
-Completed SASSIntermediate Algorithm Scripting for Front End Libraries Certification on #freecodecamp.
+Completed SASS for Front End Libraries Certification on #freecodecamp.
 8 FCC challenges completed.

 **Thoughts:** First time to create a dataset on Kaggle.
 Thanks to Kaggle, I learnt that there are so many available public datasets.
 One of the SASS challenge is buggy.